yueyu19/yy.bio/_pages/activities.md

 Invited Talks at Other Universities
 ------
+- The University of Minnesota Twin Cities, Department of Aerospace Engineering and Mechanics, Feb 2024.
+(Host: Demoz Gebre-Egziabher)
 - Massachusetts Institute of Technology, REALM group, October 2023.
 (Host: Kunal Garg)
 - The University of California San Diego, Department of Mechanical and Aerospace Engineering, October 2023.
 (Host: Sylvia Herbert)
 - The California Institute of Technology, Department of Computing and Mathematical Sciences, October 2023.
 (Host: Jing Yu)